faustbrian/immutable/docs/trait-usage.md

----
-title: Trait Usage
-description: Using the Immutable trait for clean, type-safe object mutations
----

 ## Overview

 The `Immutable` trait provides a `mutate()` method that creates modified copies of your objects while keeping the originals unchanged.
 This is the recommended approach when you control the class definition.